Jefferson Morley | May 23, 2019

 My favorite exhibit explains the Cuban missile crisis of October 1962 via personality profiles of President John F. Kennedy (“detached” and “aristocratic”) and Soviet Premier Nikita Khrushchev (“shrewd’ and “self-made”).
 The usual Cold War frame of the crisis–communist aggression deterred by manly Americans–is jettisoned in favor pictures and documents tell the heart-stopping story about how the these two very different leaders managed, at the very last minute, to avoid nuclear war.
 This is the CIA at its best.
 Open Source Message: good intelligence can save the world.

-In short, the Spy Museum is a monument to the normalization of secret intelligence in a democratic republic.
+The Spy Museum is, in sum, a monument to the normalization of secret intelligence in a democratic republic.
 Like the CIA’s Twitter and Instagram accounts and emergence of former spy chiefs as cable news talking heads, the Spy Museum seeks to persuade you that the CIA and NSA are friendly neighbors and public servants, who might occasionally have to do bad stuff so you can sleep safely at night.
 It’s a comforting thought, except on those occasions when it’s not true.

 In its ingenious way, the Spy Museum whitewashes the sinister record of the CIA not just for the history books but for public memory.
 Generously but astutely, the museum downplays similar crimes committed the KGB and other rival services.
 Educationally speaking, the Spy Museum offers a child’s view of history, an upbeat narrative of benevolent adults who vanquish villains as a better future beckons.
 In the vernacular of intelligence, the museum “sanitizes” the reality of secret intelligence agencies, the better to perpetuate their reign right here in Washington.